w-bonelli/w-bonelli.github.io/_posts/2019-12-6-tornados-in-space.md

 ---

-That's it: time to tokenenize.
+That's it: time to tokenize.

 ```
 > (spacetornado) python src/host.py
 > 2019-12-06 21:17:28,540 INFO [spacynlp] Listening at localhost:8888.
 ```

-Pop open a new terminal and let fly:
+Pop open a new terminal:

 ```
 > curl -X POST --data "text=Who said there were no tornados in space?" http://localhost:8888/tokens